-Claims for members of the Board of Management will be authorised by the Secretary to the Board.
+Claims for members of the Board of Management will be authorised by the Governance Manager.
 Claims for the Chairperson will be authorised by the Chair of the Remuneration Committee.
 Only reasonable expenses can be reimbursed for attending meetings.

 20.9 Severance and Other Non-Recurring Payments